tarantool/doc/doc/reference/reference_lua/msgpack.rst

     ..  method:: decode_array_header()

-        Since version 2.10.1.
+        Since version 2.10.0.

-        Decode a MsgPack array header under the cursor and return the number of elements in the array.
+        Decode a MsgPack array header under the iterator cursor and advance the cursor.
         After calling this function, the iterator points to the first element of the array or to the value following the array if the array is empty.

+        :return: number of elements in the array

+        :rtype: number

-        Raise an error if the type of the value under the iterator cursor is not ``MP_ARRAY``.
+        **Possible errors:**  raise an error if the type of the value under the iterator cursor is not ``MP_ARRAY``.

     ..  method:: decode_map_header()

-        Since version 2.10.1.
+        Since version 2.10.0.

-        Decode a MsgPack map header under the cursor and return the number of key value pairs in the map.
+        Decode a MsgPack map header under the iterator cursor and advance the cursor.
         After calling this function, the iterator points to the first key stored in the map or to the value following the map if the map is empty.

+        :return: number of key value pairs in the map

+        :rtype: number

-        Raise an error if the type of the value under the iterator cursor is not ``MP_MAP``.
+        **Possible errors:** raise an error if the type of the value under the iterator cursor is not ``MP_MAP``.

     ..  method:: decode()

-        Since version 2.10.1.
+        Since version 2.10.0.

         Decode a MsgPack value under the iterator cursor and advance the cursor.

-        Returns a Lua object corresponding to the MsgPack value.
+        :return: a Lua object corresponding to the MsgPack value

+        :rtype: Lua object

-        Raise a Lua error if there's no data to decode.
+        **Possible errors:** raise a Lua error if there's no data to decode.

     ..  method:: take()

-        Since version 2.10.1.
+        Since version 2.10.0.

-        Return a MsgPack value under the iterator cursor as a MsgPack object without decoding.
+        Return a MsgPack value under the iterator cursor as a MsgPack object without decoding and advance the cursor.

-        Raise a Lua error if there's no data to decode.

-        This method doesn't copy MsgPack data.
+        The method doesn't copy MsgPack data.
 Instead, it takes a reference to the original object.

+        **Possible errors:** raise a Lua error if there's no data to decode.

     ..  method:: skip()

-        Since version 2.10.1.
+        Since version 2.10.0.

         Advance the iterator cursor by skipping one MsgPack value under the cursor.
 Returns nothing.

-        Raise a Lua error if there's no data to skip.
+        **Possible errors:** raise a Lua error if there's no data to skip.

     **Example:**